Research and innovation in internet of things in the banks, payment providers, cards programmes and processors sector has declined in the last year.

 The figures also provide an insight into the largest innovators in the sector.

-Bank of America was the top IoT innovator in the banks, payment providers, cards programmes and processors sector in the last quarter.
-The bank filed 27 IoT related patents in the three months ending December 2021.
-That was down from 39 over the same period in 2020.
+Bank of America Corp was the top IoT innovator in the banks, payment providers, cards programmes and processors sector in the latest quarter.
+The company, which has its headquarters in the United States, filed 39 IoT related patents in the three months ending February.
+That was down from 48 over the same period in 2021.

-It was followed by the United States based Capital One with 26 IoT patent applications, Canada based Toronto-Dominion Bank (9 applications), and the United States based PayPal (6 applications).
+It was followed by the United States based Visa Inc with 16 IoT patent applications, the United States based Capital One Financial Corp (16 applications), and Canada based The Toronto-Dominion Bank (15 applications).

-Capital One has recently ramped up R&D in IoT.
-It saw growth of 38.5% in related patent applications in the three months ending December compared to the same period in 2020 - the highest percentage growth out of all companies tracked with more than 10 quarterly patents in the banks, payment providers, cards programmes and processors sector.
+PayPal Holdings Inc has recently ramped up R&D in IoT.
+It saw growth of 83.3% in related patent applications in the three months ending February compared to the same period in 2021 - the highest percentage growth out of all companies tracked with more than 10 quarterly patents in the banks, payment providers, cards programmes and processors sector.